 The documents must be in Spanish (translated by a sworn translator).
 If the certificates are not written in Spanish, they must be translated and/or apostilled or legalized.

-When a person dies without a will, his heirs are decided by the Spanish Inheritance law (according to article 9 of the Spanish civil code).
+When a person dies without a will, the Spanish Inheritance Law states which are his heirs (according to article 9 of the Spanish civil code).
 The law typically depends on the country in which the person resided at the time of death.

 On August 17, 2015, laws changed for EU citizens.
 Now European citizens in Spain and other EU countries can use either their own country’s law or that of their residency in Spain to direct their final wishes.